DrPH: Population & Family Health

-The Department of Population and Family Health is accepting applications for entry into the DrPH in Leadership in Global Health and Humanitarian Systems for the 2022-2023 academic year.
-We anticipate that we will next accept applications for entry for the 2024-2025 year.
+The Department of Population and Family Health is not accepting applications for entry into the DrPH in Leadership in Global Health and Humanitarian Systems for the 2024-2025 academic year.

 Since 2012, the Heilbrunn Department of Population and Family Health has offered a DrPH in Leadership in Global Health and Humanitarian Systems.
 This innovative program combines on-site formal classes, remote learning, and field-based research to prepare graduates with the skills, knowledge, and drive they need to take on leadership roles in the fields of global health and humanitarian response.
 Students gain strong research and measurement capacities and the context they need to practically apply them to the on-the-ground realities of humanitarian aid.